October 28, 2025 -

 Simchat Torah is a celebration marking the completion of the annual cycle of Torah readings and the beginning of the new one.
 It is marked by joyous dancing with the Torah scrolls, both in the evening and in the morning.
 It is the one time a year that we read from the Torah at night.
 In the morning, each person has an opportunity to be called for an aliya (to recite the blessings before and after the Torah reading), including a special one for all the children.
 It is also traditional to honor two members of the congregation with the final aliya of the cycle and the first aliya of the new cycle.
 These honors are called Chatan/Kallah Torah and Bereshit.

-In Hebrew, the word “hanukkah” means “dedication.”
+Chanukkah is an eight day festival beginning on the 25th day of the Jewish month of Kislev.
+In Hebrew, the word “chanukkah” means “dedication.”
 The name reminds us that this holiday commemorates the re-dedication of the holy Temple in Jerusalem following the Jewish victory over the Syrian-Greeks in 165 B.C.E.
-Hanukkah is also known as the festival of lights.
+Chanukkah is also known as the festival of lights.

-CLICK HERE FOR INFORMATION ON THIS YEAR’S PURIM CELEBRATIONS
+CLICK HERE FOR INFORMATION ON LAST YEAR’S PURIM CELEBRATIONS

 Click here for a full listing of Passover services, information, and events.